tethys-ts/tethysts/sphinx/source/usage_a.rst

 Selective filters
 ~~~~~~~~~~~~~~~~~
 In Tethys version 4, the results have been saved into multiple chunks.
 These chunks contain specific time periods, heights, and stations.
 It is best to provide from_date, to_date, and heights filters to the get_results method so that less data needs to be downloaded and concatenated.
-If you don't, you might end up using a lot of RAM.
+If you don't, you might end up using a lot of RAM and processing time unnecessarily.

 Dataset versions
 ----------------